 - Several settings in the top section of the Inspector, such as Delay, Program Selector, and Bank Selector. - The settings in the MIDI Modifiers section, such as Transpose, Vel.
 Shift, Vel.
 Comp., and Len.
-Comp.. - The info line settings Transpose and Velocity.
+Comp.. - The settings in the MIDI Inserts section, such as arpeggiators. - The info line settings Transpose and Velocity.

-RELATED LINKS MIDI Track Inspector on page 106
+MIDI Track Inspector on page 117